Christopher Morel Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.90).
+- The Reds have a 4.90 team ERA that ranks 27th across all league pitching staffs.

-- Reds pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Reds pitchers combine to surrender 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The Reds will look to Williamson (0-0) in his third start of the season.
+- Ashcraft makes the start for the Reds, his 11th of the season.
+He is 2-3 with a 5.57 ERA and 41 strikeouts in 53 1/3 innings pitched.

-- The left-hander last pitched on Monday against the St. Louis Cardinals, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.
+- In his last time out on Tuesday, the right-hander went five innings against the St. Louis Cardinals, allowing seven earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.